top of page

 • Dr. Peggy Brown AO, Chair, Mental Health Australia

-• Ms Monica Kelly, State Wellbeing Promotion Adviser And Executive Director, Victorian Department of Health
+• Ms Monica Kelly, State Wellbeing Promotion Adviser and Executive Director, Victorian Department of Health

 • Ms Julia Knapton, Deputy Commissioner System Development Mental Health and Alcohol and Other Drugs, Western Australia Mental Health Commission